 9C A detainee who appears drunk or behaves abnormally may be suffering from illness, the effects of drugs or may have sustained injury, particularly a head injury which is not apparent.
 A detainee needing or dependent on certain drugs, including alcohol, may experience harmful effects within a short time of being deprived of their supply.
 In these circumstances, when there is any doubt, police should always act urgently to call an appropriate healthcare professional or an ambulance.
 Paragraph 9.6 does not apply to minor ailments or injuries which do not need attention.
 However, all such ailments or injuries must be recorded in the custody record and any doubt must be resolved in favour of calling the appropriate healthcare professional.

+9CB Matters concerning personal needs to which paragraph 9.4A applies include any requirement for menstrual products incontinence products and colostomy appliances, where these needs have not previously been identified (see paragraph 3.5(c)).
+It also enables adult women to speak in private to a female officer about their requirements for menstrual products if they decline to respond to the more direct enquiry envisaged under paragraph 9.4B.
+This contact should be facilitated at any time, where possible.

+9CC Detailed guidance for police officers and staff concerning menstruating female detainees in police custody has been developed by the NPCC and will be included in the College of Policing Authorised Professional Practice (APP).

 9D It is important to respect a person’s right to privacy and information about their health must be kept confidential and only disclosed with their consent or in accordance with clinical advice when it is necessary to protect the detainee’s health or that of others who come into contact with them.